-In his first meeting taking the reigns from former chairman John T. Nielsen, commissioner Thomas Jacobsen ran a briskly paced meeting that sped through the docket at an enjoyable pace.
+In his first meeting taking the reigns from former chairman John T. Nielsen, commissioner Thomas Jacobson ran a briskly paced meeting that sped through the docket at an enjoyable pace.
 A few notable items that came up:

 The list of businesses requiring extended closures has slowly been whittled down to just a small handful.
 Publik Eds were the last notable business requesting a smidge more time to re-open.
 The University area business was granted an extended closure until August 13th.

 Scion in the Central 9th also requested a little extra time.
-Commissioner Jacobsen again made his thoughts clear that businesses purchasing a bar license on the open market should ideally be ready to open within 30 days thereafter.
+Commissioner Jacobson again made his thoughts clear that businesses purchasing a bar license on the open market should ideally be ready to open within 30 days thereafter.
 Scion’s GM Rio Connelly explained a range of issues facing the modest sized (1700sq ft) cider focused bar; stating that final construction would begin soon with an aim to complete in September – October at the very latest.
-The commission allowed one more extension until October with Jacobsen warning, “if you’re not open in October, I’m sure there’s gonna be a real issue that you’re gonna need to talk to us about”.
+The commission allowed one more extension until October with Jacobson warning, “if you’re not open in October, I’m sure there’s gonna be a real issue that you’re gonna need to talk to us about”.

 In the section of the meeting that covered new bar license, Scott Evans spoke before the commission and confirmed that Casot (15th and 15th) would be “a little wine bar” which is currently on schedule for and end of August opening.
 Evans confirmed the space is “really really small”, 1700 square foot in total, the wine bar occupying 600 of that.